 Appointed to the Board: 30th September 2016

-Chief Executive Officer of PCI PAL (US) Inc responsible for delivering the growth and profitability plans in that strategically important region.
-He is also responsible for the Group Marketing of our solutions.
+Chief Executive Officer of PCI-PAL PLC responsibility for delivering the growth and profitability plans for the Group.

 William Good – Chief Financial Officer